BusyJzy599/CFBCT-main/README.md

 To evaluate the performance of the algorithm, we performed 5-fold cross-validation on each dataset (stratified by the location where the histologic slices were collected).
 Splits for each cancer type can be found in the `splits` folder, each containing splits_{k}.csv for k = 1 to 5.
 In each splits_{k}.csv, the first column corresponds to the TCGA case IDs used for training, and the second column corresponds to the TCGA case IDs used for validation.

 # Running Example Experiment
+The method proposed in this work can be tested on different cancer samples by running the example code in `Example.ipynb`.
+First, you need to download the example STAD dataset that we have processed:
+> Download the processed STAD `.h5` files: https://github.com/BusyJzy599/CFBCT-main
+> Download the checkpoint of CFBCT: https://github.com/BusyJzy599/CFBCT-main After modifying the parameter `ckp_base=<path to the checkpoint>` and saving all `.h5` files to `path_h5`, proceed to run `Example.ipynb`.

 # Citation